ManimCommunity/manim/docs/source/guides/deep_dive.rst

   primary view.

 After all batches have been processed, :meth:`.CairoRenderer.get_frame` copies the rendered image into a top-left-origin, C-contiguous ``uint8`` RGBA array.
-The renderer passes this array to :class:`.SceneFileWriter`.
+The manager advances its Cairo sample clock and delivers this array to :class:`.SceneFileWriter`.
+Drawing and readback do not advance time.
 This concludes one iteration of the render loop, and once the time progression has been processed completely, a final bit of cleanup is performed before the :meth:`.Scene.play_internal` call is completed.